 “I wish to raise a dispute about the delay in my claim.
 I want your internal dispute resolution department to review my claim and respond in writing”

 If you think the delay is unreasonable you can request that the insurer pay interest under section 57 of the Insurance Contracts Act from the date on which it became unreasonable for the insurer to withhold payment of the claim.
-FOS will decide whether or not the delay was unreasonable.
+AFCA will decide whether or not the delay was unreasonable.

 Where an insurer is investigating a claim they may request that you take part in an interview.
 You can request that the interview be held in a neutral location.
 You might want to download our Insurance Interviews Checklist

 If you are being interviewed by an investigator, some tips include: